blbadger/blbadger.github.io/gpu-server.md

 Unfortunately, under high load (all four GPUs running) over extended periods of time I found that the bannana plug breakout board connections were getting much too hot such that one of the plug's plastic sleeves ended up melting within the first few dozen experiments.
 The bannana plug in question was loose and probably would not have melted the plastic if it was tight, but the plugs tend to get loose over time spontaneously.
 It turns out that the common bannana plugs such as these are rated for only 15A, and at 1kW we would expect both PSU's plugs to operate at 42A if they share the current load perfectly, so it is not surprising that the bannana plugs were overheating.

-The highest-rated plug on these breakout boards is the XT60 plug in the upper right: this is rated at a maximum of 60A, meaning that a continuous draw of around 45 should be pretty safe.
+The highest-rated plug on these breakout boards is the XT60 plug in the upper right: this is rated for 60A at 30V DC, meaning that a continuous draw of around 45A at 12V should be pretty safe.
 I got some XT60 male plugs with leads and attached those to the existing terminals as follows:

 ![server]({{https://blbadger.github.io}}/server_setup/xt60_connection.jpg)

-and sure enough the plugs get warm to the touch but not hot under load.
+and sure enough the plugs get somewhat warm to the touch but not hot under load.
 The XT60 plug setup also prevents the voltage drops that I was seeing when the bannana plugs were used, and the voltage rarely drops under 11.85V under load.
 Here is the voltage at the terminal under around 1.1kW:

 ![server]({{https://blbadger.github.io}}/server_setup/xt60_final.jpg)

-The XT60 plug also allows us to run the GPUs at full power (~1700W total for the server) for extended periods of time, although the plug itself and the PSUs get rather warm.
+The XT60 plug also allows us to run the GPUs at full power (~1600W total for the server) for extended periods of time, although the plug itself and the PSUs get rather warm if no external airflow is provided.
 Under full load there is somewhat more of a voltage drop at the terminal, with minimums around 11.60V, but no power loss or GPU bus drops.
 To deal with the warm XT60 plugs and PSUs, I added small 12V blower fans that you can see in the following image.
 The temporary power connections were also replaced with more permanant ring terminals, and the two z1100p PSUs make a nice heatsink and support.

 ![server]({{https://blbadger.github.io}}/server_setup/cooled_psu.jpg)

-Due to the power and heat and noise reduction for a slightly larger performance degradation, I tend to limit the power to close to 200W per GPU, which degrades performance only slightly (see below).
+Due to the power and heat and noise reduction for a slightly larger performance degradation, I tend to limit the power to close to 200W per GPU, which degrades performance only slightly.
 The plugs and PSUs tend to be much cooler with this limit, especially with the blowers running.
+The eventual plan is to add a third PSU for redundancy so that any one unit can fail without killing the server's processes, and with the added benefit of reducing the power drawn from each PSU and through each XT60 for increased longevity.

 ### Test